raja045/CEHv12_Ultimate_Study_Guide/CEHv10 Tool List.md

 **Sysinternals Suite**: A suite of sysinternal tools made by Microsoft for troubleshooting.
 NirSoft Suite: A suite of tools used to automate the troubleshooting of Windows.

+**Firewalk**: An active reconnaissance network security tool that attempts to determine what layer 4 protocols a given IP forwarding device will pass.
+It works by sending out TCP or UDP packets with a TTL one greater than the targeted gateway.

+>firewalk -S1-1000 -i eth0 -n -pTCP 192.168.1.254 192.168.1.30 # Scan port 1-1000 through eth0, no hostname resolution, with TCP protocol, via gateway 192.168.1.254 against target 192.168.1.30

+**nslookup**: A network administration command-line tool available in many computer operating systems for querying the Domain Name System to obtain domain name or IP address mapping, or other DNS records.

+>nslookup
+>>server ns1.google.com
+set type=any # Or A (address), NS (nameserver), MX (mailserver), SOA (start of authority), CNAME (canonical name), PTR (pointer)
+ls -d google.com # Zone transfer

+**DIG**: A network administration command-line tool for querying the Domain Name System. dig is useful for network troubleshooting and for educational purposes.
+It can operate based on command line option and flag arguments, or in batch mode by reading requests from an operating system file.

+>dig www.google.com
+dig mx www.google.com # Get mail server entries
+dig axfr @ns1.google.com www.google.com # Zone transfer

+**NBTSTAT**: A diagnostic tool for NetBIOS over TCP/IP.
+It is included in several versions of Microsoft Windows.
+Its primary design is to help troubleshoot NetBIOS name resolution problems.

+>nbtstat -A 192.168.1.254 # Get remote NetBIOS table
+nbtstat -n # Get local table

+**WHOIS**: Searches for an object in a WHOIS database.
+WHOIS is a query and response protocol that is widely used for querying databases that store the registered users of an Internet resource, such as a domain name or an IP address block, but is also used for a wider range of other information.

+>whois google.com
+Important WHOIS Registrars:
+**ARIN** - North America
+**APNIC** - Asia Pacific
+**AFRINIC** - Africa
+**LACNIC** - Latin America and Caribbean
+**RIPE** - Europe

 ### <u>Password Cracking Tools</u>

 **L0phtCrack**: A password cracking application used for locally or remotely locating user